Orion-AI-Lab/mesogeos/README.md

 This repo contains code for the following:
 * Creation of the Mesogeos datacube.
 * Extraction of machine learning datasets for different tracks.
-* Training and evaluation machine learning models for these tracks.
+* Training and evaluation of machine learning models for these tracks.

 **Authors**: *Spyros Kondylatos (1, 2), Ioannis Prapas (1, 2), Gustau Camps-Valls (2), Ioannis Papoutsis (1)*